 - Increased hair volume and shine

-The short answer is no. Applying topical collagen topical to the scalp does not help with hair regrowth.
+The short answer is no. Applying topical collagen to the scalp does not help with hair regrowth.
 The collagen molecules are giant (300,000 daltons) and cannot pass through the upper layer (epidermis) and get to the hair follicles in the dermis.
 Topical serums, shampoos, and conditioners that contain collagen can attract water and help with hair hydration but will not help with hair regrowth.

 How can I add more collagen to my diet and improve my hair health?